 A Review Of The SKX013 – My Favorite Lightweight Automatic Dive Watch

 In this post, I’m going to write in-depth about Seiko SKX013 review, which is a watch that I’ve owned happily and gets lots of wrist time.
 Check out my SKX013 below:

 I’ve had the watch for some time and I’ve gotta admit it’s definitely a gem and can definitely see why it’s such a popular timepiece.

 The dial design of the watch is traditional diver’s watch look, which is evergreen and simply good looking.
-The case is well constructed, beautiful polished and very comfortable on wrist (thanks to it being a lightweight).
+The case is well constructed, beautifully polished and very comfortable on wrist (thanks to it being a lightweight).

 What’s my verdict of this watch?
 A watch that you have to get, especially if you want a lightweight classic dive watch.
 But first, let me tell my story of how I got this watch.

 A Bit Of Story On Why Did I Buy The Seiko SKX013?

 I’ve been using my trusted Seiko 5 and Sumo almost everyday prior to this.
 While both watches a good looking and great watches, it’s taking some toll on my wrist.

 The thing is I’m using computer A LOT.
 Either at my work or at home, I’m glued to my seat working on my computer.
 And if you’re like me, a big 44 mm watch (the diameter of the 5 and Sumo) with the heavy weight is a nuisance when using the computer to type.

 In addition, I like a dive watch that can be used almost anywhere: work, hanging out, gym etc. etc. A one-watch-for-all to be honest.